arushi-08/charming-rabbit-c1f83/index.md

         image: images/ihsmarkit.png
   - title: About This Ray of Sun
     subtitle: >-
-      Arushi means the First Ray of the Sun, but calling myself that would be presumptuous, now won't it?
+      Arushi means the First Ray of Sun, but calling myself that would be presumptuous, now won't it?
     image_alt: lorem-ipsum
     content: >